 If you are entering a saturated market, the question is: what makes you different?

 There are tons of supermarkets, design agencies, dentist offices.
 Yet, each one of them profiles in something unique or has some vibe attuned to the energy of their ideal audience.

-Businesses operate in different manners and follow various processes.
+Businesses operate in different manners and follow various business processes.
 Some focus on quality, others – on price.

 Each market has value for a specific audience.